 Reconciliation Victoria believes educating students about Aboriginal and Torres Strait Islander histories and cultures, and Australia's true history, is fundamental to achieving long-term change and meaningful reconciliation.
-As a part of this work, Reconciliation Victoria will work with Narragunnawali and key education stakeholders to more deeply understand the Victorian education sector's needs in the reconciliation space and to identify what could be our unique contribution in supporting Victorian schools and early learning services in understanding and promoting an holistic and collaborative approach to reconciliation.
+As a part of this work, Reconciliation Victoria is working with Reconciliation Australia's Narragunnawali team and key education stakeholders to more deeply understand the Victorian education sectors needs in the reconciliation space and to identify what could be our unique contribution in supporting Victorian schools and early learning services in understanding and promoting a holistic and collaborative approach to reconciliation.

 To learn more about our work in education, click here.

 Reconciliation Victoria are constantly working to facilitate relationships and connections between schools and local reconciliation groups and networks, including Aboriginal and Torres Strait Islander community members and organisations.